CalleEklund/Java-Project/README.md

-Ett budget program för kursen TDDD78 av Carl Eklund carek123 VT 2019 period 1
+A budget program for the Java course TDDD78, Apache server is required to run but the inital screen can be opened.
+Written by Carl Eklund Spring 2019